3scale-ops/aws-nlb-helper-operator/README.md

 ### Controller logs

-When the service is created, the `externalName` is not yet available (the load balancer is being provisioned), so it try it again retry after some time.
+When the service is created, the `externalName` is not yet available (the load balancer is being provisioned), so it try to read the DNS until is available.

 ```log
 {"level":"info","ts":1591461948.7908804,"logger":"controller_service","msg":"Matching annotations found","AnnotationPrefix":"aws-nlb-helper.3scale.net","AnnotationKey":"aws-nlb-helper.3scale.net/enable-targetgroups-proxy-protocol","AnnotationValue":"true"}